 Salsa verde is my favorite kind of salsa!
+This salsa a blend of tomatillos, serano or jalapeno peppers, cilantro, onion and garlic.
 It’s savory, tangy and the perfect amount of spicy.
-Add this to salsa to your burrito bowl, tacos, taco salad, quesadillas, chilaquiles and so much more!
+This salsa verde recipe is perfect for nachos, burrito bowls, tacos, taco salad, quesadillas, chilaquiles and so much more!

 I am honestly kind of upset at myself for taking so long to upload this recipe.
 Try it and get ready for your life to change!
 The beauty of making homemade salsa is that you can adjust the spice and flavors to your liking.
 One thing I can guarantee is that you will never want to buy store-bought salsa ever again!

-When I was little I thought this salsa used green tomatoes, but they are actually tomatillos and also members of the nightshade family but very different than regular tomatoes.
+When I was little I thought this salsa used green tomatoes, but they are actually called tomatillos and are completely different.
+Tomatillos are members of the nightshade family and very different than regular tomatoes.

 You can find these at most large grocery stores such as Lucky, Safeway and Sprouts.
 When you peel the outer layer off you will notice that it’s super sticky — don’t worry, it’s normal!